generalChaos/terrabase2/docs/api/game-logic.md

-# Game Logic - Bluff Trivia
+# Game Logic - Party Games

 ## Game Overview

+The Party Game platform supports multiple game types, each with unique mechanics and gameplay.
+All games share a common architecture with pluggable game engines, consistent phase management, and unified scoring systems.

+## Available Games

+### 🎭 **Bluff Trivia**
-Bluff Trivia is a social deduction game where players compete to find the correct answer while trying to fool others with convincing bluffs.
-The game combines trivia knowledge with deception skills.
+A social deduction game where players compete to find the correct answer while trying to fool others with convincing bluffs.
+Combines trivia knowledge with deception skills.

+### 🤥 **Fibbing It**
+A storytelling game where players create believable lies and try to spot the truth among the fiction.
+Tests creativity and deception detection.

+### 🔗 **Word Association**
+A creative word game where players build on each other's word associations to create interesting connections.
+Encourages creative thinking and wordplay.

 ## Game Structure

-### Rounds
+### Common Elements
 - **Total Rounds**: 5 rounds per game
 - **Players per Round**: 2-8 players
 - **Scoring**: Cumulative across all rounds
+- **Phases**: Consistent phase structure across all games

 ### Game Phases